 |Especially beneficial for self-employed workers who don’t benefit from sick pay||Can’t be added to life insurance, will need to be bought as a separate policy|

 Speak to Reassured Advice to find out everything you need to know about income protection and obtain free and personalised quotes.

-The main benefit of critical illness cover is that it will pay out to you if you’re diagnosed with a serious illness and are left unable to work.
+The main benefit of critical illness cover is that it will pay out to you if you’re diagnosed with a serious illness (listed within the policy).

-This pay out can be a huge financial help at an already stressful time and can help you to continue your current standard of living.
+This pay out can be a huge financial help at a stressful time and can help you to continue your current standard of living.

 While income protection will pay out in monthly instalments, some may find a lump sum pay out more beneficial to pay off larger expenses such as medical bills or paying for long term carers.